 Common Objections to Your Optical Dispensing Products"That’s Too Expensive"

 Cost is usually the driver behind your patients not purchasing frames from your practice.
 Don’t accept this objection without defending your price.
-While your prices may be higher than online retailers’ prices, you can still successfully compete against online retailers by properly educating your patients.
+While your prices may be higher than some online retailers’ prices, you can still successfully compete against online retailers by properly educating your patients.

 We’ve talked a lot in the past about how you can justify your costs to the patient.
 What it ultimately comes down to is the value.
-By carefully explaining the value of the frames you offer and the services provided, you can save your patients the hassle of returning poor quality frames and lenses."I’m Just Looking"
+By carefully explaining the value of the frames you offer and the maintenance or post-purchase services provided, you can save your patients the hassle of returning poor quality frames and lenses."I’m Just Looking"

 The objection, “I’m just looking”, is probably the objection you hear a lot.
 Sometimes, before you even greet the customer.
 However, accepting this statement will create an opportunity for your patient to treat your frame boards as a showroom.